3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-Equating both expressions for the emergent intensity we obtain an expression for the intensity at $\tau$:
+Equating both expressions for the emergent intensity, eq. \ref{eq:eq_mb1} and eq. \ref{eq:eq_mb2}, we obtain an expression for the intensity $I_\nu$ at the optical depth $\tau_{\nu}$:

-While \eqref{eq:pesc1} is exact, the latter is only an approximation as it does not have to hold for each point in the atmosphere individually, unless $S_\nu$ is constant throughout the atmosphere.
-If there is a significant external source of intensity $I^{\rm ext}_\nu$, this expression can be easily adjusted
+While \eqref{eq:pesc1} is exact, the latter is only an approximation as it does not have to hold for each depth point in the atmosphere, unless $S_\nu$ is constant throughout the atmosphere.

+If there is a significant external source of intensity $I^{\rm ext}_\nu$, the expression can be re-written as:

-When $I^{\rm ext}_\nu \gg S_\nu$ , as is the case in irradiated planetary atmospheres, this is a reasonable approximation.
-This way, one does not have to worry about integrating $S_\nu$ along the ray, but one still has to integrate the optical depth $\tau_\nu$ numerically.
-The \Cloudy code uses Eq.~\eqref{eq:pesc2} alongside further approximations to calculate the mean intensity for each spectral line at each point in the model.
+If $I^{\rm ext}_{\nu} \gg S_{\nu}$, as it is typically assumed in irradiated planetary atmospheres, this is a reasonable approximation.
+In this form, only the optical depth $\tau_\nu$ shall be integrated numerically, but there is no need to integrate $S_\nu$ along the ray.
+The \Cloudy code uses Eq.~\eqref{eq:pesc2} to calculate the mean intensity for each spectral line at each point in the model.